Bill Wyman: Later activity

-Wyman formed the cross-generational Bill Wyman's Rhythm Kings in 1997.
-The band featured a regularly rotating line-up of musicians and performed covers of blues, soul, rock 'n' roll, jazz, and occasional Rolling Stones songs.
-Wyman rarely performed vocals, but typically sang lead vocals on the Chuck Berry song "You Never Can Tell" and the Rolling Stones' "Honky Tonk Women".
+Wyman formed the cross-generational blues rock band Bill Wyman's Rhythm Kings in 1997.
+The band featured a regularly rotating line-up of musicians and performed cover versions of blues, soul, rock and roll, jazz, and occasional Rolling Stones songs.
+Wyman rarely performed vocals, but typically sang lead vocals on Chuck Berry's 1964 song "You Never Can Tell" and the Rolling Stones' 1969 song "Honky Tonk Women".

 Wyman was a judge for the 5th annual Independent Music Awards to support independent artists' careers.

 On 25 October 2009, Wyman performed a reunion show with Faces, filling in for the late Ronnie Lane as he had previously done in 1986 and 1993.

 On 19 April 2011, pianist Ben Waters released an Ian Stewart tribute album titled Boogie 4 Stu.
 Wyman played on two tracks: "Rooming House Boogie" and "Watchin' the River Flow", the latter recorded with the Rolling Stones.

-In 2012, Wyman and Mick Taylor were expected to join the Rolling Stones on stage at shows in London (25 and 29 November) and Newark (13 and 15 December), though Darryl Jones supplied the bass for the majority of the show.
-At the London shows on 25 and 29 November, Wyman played on two back-to-back songs, "It's Only Rock 'n Roll" and "Honky Tonk Women".
+In 2012, Wyman and Mick Taylor were expected to join the Rolling Stones on stage at shows in London (25 and 29 November) and Newark, New Jersey (13 and 15 December), though Darryl Jones supplied the bass guitar for the majority of the show.
+At the London shows on 25 and 29 November, Wyman played on two back-to-back songs, "It's Only Rock 'n Roll (But I Like It)" and "Honky Tonk Women".
 He later stated that he was not interested in joining the band for further tour dates in 2013.

 Wyman participated in a 2019 documentary, directed and written by Oliver Murray, titled The Quiet One, about his life and career.

-Wyman briefly returned to recording with the Rolling Stones in 2023, playing bass on one track, "Live By the Sword", on their album Hackney Diamonds.
+Wyman briefly returned to recording with the Rolling Stones in 2023, playing bass guitar on one track, "Live By the Sword", on their twenty-fourth studio album Hackney Diamonds.
 It was the first time he had appeared on a Rolling Stones studio recording since 1991.

-On 9 August 2024, Wyman released his ninth solo album entitled Drive My Car.
+On 9 August 2024, Wyman released his ninth solo studio album titled Drive My Car.

 Musical instruments

-Wyman's bass sound came not only from his 30-inch short-scale fretless bass (the so-called "homemade" bass; actually a modified Dallas Tuxedo bass), but also from the "walking bass" style he adopted, inspired by Willie Dixon and Ricky Fenson.
-Wyman has played a number of basses, nearly all short scale, including a Framus Star bass and a number of other Framus basses, a Vox Teardrop bass (issued as a Bill Wyman signature model), a Fender Mustang Bass, two Ampeg Dan Armstrong basses, a Gibson EB-3, and a Travis Bean bass.
-Since the late 1980s, Wyman has primarily played Steinberger basses.
+Wyman's bass guitar sound came not only from his 30-inch short-scale fretless bass (the so-called "homemade" bass guitar; actually a modified Dallas Tuxedo bass), but also from the "walking bass" style he adopted, inspired by Willie Dixon and Ricky Fenson.
+Wyman has played a number of bass guitars, nearly all short scale, including a Framus Star bass and a number of other Framus basses, a Vox Mark III bass (issued as a Bill Wyman signature model), a Fender Mustang Bass, two Ampeg Dan Armstrong bass guitars, a Gibson EB-3, and a Travis Bean bass.
+Since the late 1980s, Wyman has primarily played Steinberger bass guitars.
 In 2011, The Bass Centre in London issued the Wyman Bass, a fretted interpretation of Wyman's first "homemade" fretless bass, played and endorsed by Wyman.
-One of Wyman's basses, his 1969 Fender Mustang Bass, sold at auction for $380,000 in 2020, at the time the highest price ever for a bass.
+One of Wyman's basses, his 1969 Fender Mustang Bass, sold at auction for $380,000 in 2020, at the time the highest price ever for a bass guitar.